What is Degree Search Online?

 How do I pay for school?

 Most schools accept financial aid and have other private and public scholarships available.
-You can set up an appointment with an advisor at each school to discuss the best options, but to make a long answer short, there are endless possibilities to pay for school.
-You don’t have to go at it alone.
+You can set up an appointment with an advisor at each school to discuss the best options.

 What is Financial Aid vs. Scholarships?